 2) Surgical treatment (e.g., Artificial Urinary Sphincter)

-ContiClassic® Artificial Urinary Sphincter has wider occlusive cuff size options.
+ContiClassic® Artificial Urinary Sphincter has more comprehensive occlusive cuff size options.
 This will enable your surgeon to choose the occlusive cuff that fits best with your urethral anatomy.

 In some cases, double-cuff placement might be preferred.
 EasyClick™ Y-Connector will enable a double-cuff configuration of the device.

 ContiClassic® Artificial Urinary Sphincter incorporates a hydrophilic coating on all device surfaces.
-This hydrophilic coating will give your surgeon the freedom to choose the aqueous solution she will dip the device before implantation.
+This hydrophilic coating will allow your surgeon to choose the aqueous solution she will dip into the device before implantation.

-It is expected that a full recovery from artificial urinary sphincter implantation could take up to 6 weeks.
+A full recovery from artificial urinary sphincter implantation is expected to take up to 6 weeks.
 Please keep in mind that every patient will have a different timeline for recovery.
 Your physician will manage your post-op care.
 You need to follow your physician’s suggestions for a speedy recovery.
 Your implanted Artificial Urinary Sphincter will be activated by your physician in your follow-up appointment, which is generally scheduled for four to six weeks after implantation.

 All components of the artificial urinary sphincter are concealed in your body and can not be noticed from the outside.
-Others will not know that you have an artificial urinary sphincter implanted unless you choose to disclose.
+Others will not know that you have an artificial urinary sphincter implanted unless you choose to disclose it.

 Aside from stress urinary incontinence, erectile dysfunction is another common side effect of radical prostatectomy surgery.
-If you are experiencing both SUI and erectile dysfunction consult a specialized physician.
-Artificial Urinary Sphincter can be used simultaneously with Inflatable Penile Prosthesis (e.g. Infla10 Three-Piece Inflatable Penile Prosthesis).
+If you are experiencing SUI and erectile dysfunction, consult a specialized physician.
+An artificial Urinary Sphincter can be used simultaneously with Inflatable Penile Prosthesis (e.g., Infla10 Three-Piece Inflatable Penile Prosthesis).